julyndav/PowerBI/PCOS Case Study/README.md

 <ul>
  <li>Even though there were only 465 participants, the data still provided an valueable insight into the symptoms of PCOS.</li>
  <li>Out of 465 participants, Age groups outside of the 20-35 range are very limited.
-A. This limited representation restricts the findings across different age groups, particularly for those over 50.
+This limited representation restricts the findings across different age groups, particularly for those over 50.
 Insights from this study may not capture a true spectrum of the population, this will limit any analysis of age-related conclusions.</li>
 </ul>
 <br></br>